James Dingemans

 Sir James Michael Dingemans (born 25 June 1964), styled The Rt Hon Lord Justice Dingemans, is a judge of the Court of Appeal, having previously served as a High Court judge.
+He was appointed Senior President of Tribunals for a five-year period from 1 August 2025.

 Legal career

 Dingemans was called to the bar at Inner Temple in 1987.
 He practised from Chambers at 3 Hare Court.
 He became a Queen's Counsel and a Recorder in 2002 and was approved to sit as a deputy High Court judge from 2010.

-On 10 June 2013, he was appointed a High Court judge, receiving the customary knighthood in the 2014 Special Honours, and assigned to the Queen's Bench Division.
+On 10 June 2013, he was appointed a High Court judge, receiving the customary knighthood in 2014, and assigned to the Queen's Bench Division.

+On 13 November 2015, he presided over the sentencing for the murder of Becky Watts.
+Nathan Matthews was sentenced to life imprisonment with a minimum term of 33 years for murder, while Shauna Hoare was sentenced to 17 years imprisonment for manslaughter.
+At the end of the sentencing hearing, Dingemans wept as he paid tribute to the Watts' family for their courage and dignity.

-On 21 October 2019, he was appointed to the Court of Appeal as a Lord Justice of Appeal and has since 5 February 2020 been Vice-President of the Queen's Bench Division.
+On 21 October 2019, he was appointed to the Court of Appeal as a Lord Justice of Appeal and has since 5 February 2020 been Vice-President of the King's Bench Division.

-He is the co-author, with Can Yeginsu, Tom Cross, and Hafsa Masood of a leading textbook The Protections for Religious Rights: Law and Practice, published by Oxford University Press.
+He is the co-author, with Can Yeğinsu, Tom Cross, and Hafsah Masood of a leading textbook The Protections for Religious Rights: Law and Practice, published by Oxford University Press.